Procedure for DGA1033 oral exam

 3. Distribution of the dissertation proposal

-The student is responsible for sending his or her dissertation proposal to the research supervisor, jury members and the Graduate Program Office by e-mail no later than 20 working days before this exam.
+The student is responsible for sending his or her dissertation proposal to the research supervisor, jury members and the Graduate Studies Office by email no later than 20 working days before this exam.
 The research supervisor makes sure that all jury members have received the document.
 This gives the jury members sufficient time to examine the student’s dissertation proposal.

 4. Presenting the dissertation proposal in front of the jury

-The student presents his or her dissertation proposal orally on a date that is set by the student and his or her research supervisor.
+The student presents his or her dissertation proposal orally on a date that is set by the student and the research supervisor.
 The jury then questions the student about his or her dissertation proposal.
 If the jury deems it appropriate, they may ask questions that were already asked during the controlled exam.

 5. Jury’s decision

-If the student passes the exam, he or she can continue the doctoral program to its end, which is the dissertation defence in front of a jury.
-If the student fails, he or she will receive notice through his or her ÉTS e-mail account from the Graduate Program Office that the course can be taken again.
+If the student passes the exam, he or she can continue the doctoral program to its end, which is the dissertation defense in front of a jury.
+If the student fails, he or she will receive notice through his or her ÉTS email account from the Graduate Studies Office that the course can be taken again.
 If the student has already taken the exam for a second time, he or she is expelled from the program.